Singulink/Singulink.Cryptography.PasswordChecker/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.Cryptography.PasswordChecker.svg)](https://www.nuget.org/packages/Singulink.Cryptography.PasswordChecker/)
 [![Build and Test](https://github.com/Singulink/Singulink.Cryptography.PasswordChecker/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Cryptography.PasswordChecker/actions?query=workflow%3A%22build+and+test%22)

-**Singulink.Cryptography.PasswordChecker** uses algorithms similar to a dictionary attack password generator but in reverse - instead of generating passwords, it using matching rules to check if the password follows a predictable pattern with commonly used and contextual password words.
-This makes it easy to detect passwords that are vulnerable to simple dictionary attacks and follow the latest NIST password guidelines, giving your users lots of flexibility when choosing their passwords while still protecting them (without having to generate and maintain an actual password dictionary).
+**Password Checker** uses algorithms similar to dictionary attack password generators but in reverse - instead of generating passwords, it uses a matching rule system to check if the password follows a common password pattern with the most commonly used password words/phrases that dictionary attacks use to generate passwords, taking into account contextual information like your app/service name and the user's information (name, email address, etc).
+This makes it easy to detect passwords that are vulnerable to simple dictionary attacks and follow the latest [NIST password guidelines](https://pages.nist.gov/800-63-4/sp800-63b/passwords/), giving your users lots of flexibility when choosing their passwords while still protecting them, without having to maintain specialized password dictionaries.

 ### About Singulink